iarna/iarna-pg/README.md

 ### pg.repeatable(todo[, commit, rollback]) -> Promise(todoResult)
 ### pg.readonly(todo[, commit, rollback]) -> Promise(todoResult)

-Creates a dedicated connectio for the transactionand passes that to the `todo` function.
+Creates a dedicated connection for the transaction and passes that to the `todo` function.

 `todo`, `commit` and `rollback` are all functions that may return promises